jasonash/AsioGrade/docs/AI_FEATURES_PLAN.md

                 └── units/
                     └── {unit-id}/
                         ├── meta.json
+                        ├── materials/            # Unit teaching materials (for AI context) │   ├── slides.pdf
+                        │   ├── notes.docx
+                        │   └── ...
                         ├── assessments/
                         └── lessons/              # NEW
                             └── {lesson-id}.json
 ```

+**Note:** Materials are stored at the unit level, NOT course level.
+This ensures AI-generated content (questions, lessons) is contextually relevant to the specific unit being taught.

 ### 4.3 Lesson Generation Workflow